FoxUSA/OpenNoteService-PHP/Doc/API.md

 OpenNote provides a REST API.
 All calls from the JavaScript client use this api.
 As a result, a good place to look on how these calls are used are in the default client.

-##Security
+## Security
 Most calls are protected.
-I will not open calls below with the (Open) designation.
+I will note open calls below with the (Open) designation.

 We use a token based security.
 OAuth did not seem a good option considering the ideals of this project.